akhtaryusuf/NLP-Marketing-Analytics-Client-Project/README.md

 Added just the sketch of the testing and pre-finalized code.
 Need to sort and re-order

 # Getting Started
 Used the dataset provided by the client as part of NPS Survey where feedback about the product was sought.
-Data isn't shared as this was a clinet consultation project
+Data isn't shared as this was a client consultation project

 # Prerequisites
 Packages Used: NLTK,Gensim,Seaborn,Matplotlib,MultinomialNB, Keras, TextBlob, OneHotEncoder